randdusing/cordova-plugin-bluetoothle/readme.md

   * matchMode - Defaults to Aggressive.
 Available from API23.
   * matchNum - Defaults to One Advertisement.
 Available from API23.
   * callbackType - Defaults to All Matches.
 Available from API21 / API 23. *Note: Careful using this one.
 When using CALLBACK_TYPE_FIRST_MATCH on a Nexus 7 on API 21, I received a Feature Unsupported error when starting the scan.
+* Windows 10 UWP
+  * isConnectable - Windows 10 will, by default, show all devices ever seen by the system, even if the device is off.
+If you want to only devices that are on and connectable, set this to true.

 ```javascript
 {